esperanca/personal_website/src/posts/weeknotes-36.md

 tags:
   - babylonhealth
 ---
-I can't find my first weeknote, but I remember it was written in January 2020.
+<mailto:daniel.souza@babylonhealth.com>I can't find my first weeknote, but I remember it was written in January 2020.
 It feels like a very distant past.
 35 editions later, and I'm still happy with the commitment.
 Not so sure about the frequency and format.
 Expect some changes.
 The first one: every week, I will share three links instead of one.

 ## Top 3 links of the week